Tough ending for Washington softball, but future looks great

 It will certainly be hard to replace co-ace pitcher Taran Alvelo, a third-team All-American and one of the best players in team history.
 Starting outfielder Amirah Milloy, who had the winning hit in Saturday’s 1-0 win over Oklahoma State, is also a senior as are backup catcher Rachel Ogasawara and reserve infielder Brittany Ware.

-But most of the core is returning, including a pair of first-team All-Americans, shortstop Sis Bates and Gabbie Plain, and a second-team All-American in catcher Morganne Flores.
+But most of the core is returning, including a pair of first-team All-Americans, shortstop Sis Bates and pitcher Gabbie Plain, and a second-team All-American in catcher Morganne Flores.

-Three of the team’s starters were freshman — outfielders Sami Reynolds and Madison Huskey, and third baseman SilentRain Espinoza — and Plain, who should anchor the pitching staff.
+Three of the team’s starters were freshmen — outfielders Sami Reynolds and Madison Huskey, and third baseman SilentRain Espinoza — and Plain, who should anchor the pitching staff.

-“We had nine rookies, as we call them, new to our program,” Milloy said “I think that gives me so much hope for this program.”
+“We had nine rookies, as we call them, new to our program,” Milloy said.
+“I think that gives me so much hope for this program.”

 Sunday might have been a day to forget, but the Huskies seem primed for a memorable season next year.

 “Just excited for our future, excited to see what’s next for Husky softball,” Tarr said.
-“We hope to see you next year (in Oklahoma City).
+“We hope to see you next year (in Oklahoma City).”

 Notes